-- 1) complete and submit an academic thesis (ADED 600) or - 2) complete, present, and defend a project and synthesizing examination which demonstrates that the learning objectives of the program have been achieved (ADED 601).
+- complete and submit an academic thesis (ADED 600) or 1) - complete, present, and defend a project and synthesizing examination which 2) demonstrates that the learning objectives of the program have been achieved (ADED 601).

 The thesis is a scholarly contribution to the field of adult education.
 Upon completion of the preceding phases of the program, students draft an outline and write a thesis in consultation with their faculty advisor.
 The thesis provides an opportunity for students to analyze and reflect on their professional project, in light of the relevant adult education literature.
 The completed thesis is submitted to an external examiner and to the committee on graduate studies for approval.
-Credit will be granted for only one of ADED 600 and ADED 601.
+Credit will be granted for only one of ADED 600 or ADED 601.
 Six credits.

-Synthesizing Examination 601
+601 Synthesizing Examination

 The synthesizing examination is the alternative route to complete the M.Ad.Ed.
 It follows satisfactory completion of the preceding phases of the program.
 The synthesizing examination is intended to provide an opportunity for students to reflect on their professional project and bring the relevant literature and student's research project together with the particular reference to practice.
-The synthesizing examination will be attended by two faculty members of the adult education department, chair of the committee on graduate studies or designate, and will be open to the public.
-Credit will be granted for only one of ADED 600 and ADED 601.
-Six credits.
+The synthesizing examination will be attended by two faculty members of the adult education department.
+Credit will be granted for only one of ADED 601 or ADED 600.
+Six credits